mlforcada/Appraise/readme_gisting.txt

 keywords found, if the keyword mode is on);
 * -p, --pos - if you wish to remove only specific parts of speech, specify them here as a string of Apertium part-of-speech tags separated by commas, i.e. 'vblex, n, adj' [5].
+* -l, --lang - a language pair of the task, two language codes separated by a hyphen, e.g. 'eo-en'.
+The first code specifies the source language, the second - the target language.
+This information is optional but useful for user selection in the system.
+* --doc - document ID.
+Appraise uses this to find the sentences from the same text to provide context.
+If not specified, a random id will be generated.
+* --set - set ID.
+A unique and descriptive name for the current set of tasks, will be seen in exported results.
+If not specified, will be set to a unique but undescriptive randomized ID.
+* -hd, --hide_orig - hide original sentences from the task (please provide them to the script anyway).

 Note: for tags and machine translation, you may generate them on the go by specifying path to Apertium modes.
 Each Apertium language pair contains the /modes folder with .mode files.
 The simple translation modes are called L1-L2.mode, where L1 and L2 are abbreviations for languages of the language pair.
 These are the modes that should be used to generate machine translation.
 For example, if you translate a text from Esperanto into English, you would specify “/foo/apertium-eo-en/modes/eo-en.mode” for the “--machine" option.
 To generate tagged text, specify path to Apertium tagger mode for your language pair, e.g. /foo/apertium-eo-en/modes/eo-en-tagger.mode.
 See your Apertium folder for mode names.